Clemente Bridge will be open to vehicles during most 2017 Pirates home games

 Sidewalks will remain open on the Clemente and Rachel Carson bridges.
 A steel barrier separates the sidewalks from the vehicle lanes on each.

-The Clemente Bridge was the first to get a new moniker, soon after the Pirates announced that they were selling naming rights to their yet-to-be-built new ballpark to PNC Bank in 1998.
+The Clemente Bridge was the first to get a new moniker, soon after the Pirates announced they were selling naming rights to their yet-to-be-built new ballpark to PNC Bank in 1998.
 Since, the Pirates have encouraged fans to park downtown and walk across the bridge as part of the game experience.
 Family-related activities and concerts are often held on Federal Street at the end of the bridge up to its intersection with General Robinson Street.
 They will continue to be staged on Saturdays and Sundays.

 The Clemente Bridge has gotten plenty of screen time during Pirates games and on highlight shows as the camera pans out for home runs.